 Foreign investment in telecommunications companies in the PRC is also governed by the Provisions on Administration of Foreign-Invested Telecommunications Enterprises, or the Foreign-Invested Telecommunications Enterprises Provisions, which was promulgated by the State Council on December 11, 2001, and amended on September 10, 2008 and February 6, 2016.
 The Foreign-Invested Telecommunications Enterprises Provisions prohibit a foreign investor from holding over 50% of the total equity interest in any value-added telecommunication service business in China.
-In addition, the major foreign investor who invests in a foreign-invested value-added telecommunication enterprise and operates the value-added telecommunication service business in China must demonstrate a good track record and experience in operation of value-added telecommunication service business.
+In addition, the major foreign investor who invests in a foreign-invested value-added telecommunication service business in China must demonstrate a good track record and experience in operation of value-added telecommunication service business.